-Deleted: The flag, emblem, or insignia of a nation or other governmental unit or nonprofit organization subject to the guidelines concerning their use set forth by the government or organization which they represent.
+A. Flags.
+Any flags, provided that they conform to all provisions of this chapter for signs.
+The flag, emblem, or insignia of a nation or other governmental unit or nonprofit organization subject to the guidelines concerning their use set forth by the government or organization which they represent.
+Freestanding flagpoles require a sign-building permit for structural review.